-The next meeting will be held on 18th January 2022, 7.00pm, at venue that is to be confirmed.
-The agenda for the meeting will be posted here.
+The next meeting will be held on 18th January 2022, at 7.00pm, in the Lansdown and Langridge Village Hall.
+The agenda for the meeting can be found here.
 If you are a member of the public and would like to participate in this meeting please email the Clerk at email@example.com no less than 24 hrs prior to the meeting.
-Minutes from the last meeting can be read here: 9th November Minutes
+Draft minutes from the last meeting can be read here: 9th November Minutes

 Bath Preservation Trust – New Quick Guide to Energy Efficiency in Old Homes